Still Pregnant: My Miscarriage Was Misdiagnosed

 Why did I bleed so much, I asked Dr. Blumenthal.
 "The fact of a pregnancy establishing a foothold in the uterus causes bleeding," he tells me.
 "And hormone levels fluctuate, leading the uterus to let go of some of its lining sometimes.
 Usually, in the case of bleeding, the pregnancy's continuation is tenuous.
 It's only possible to diagnose a missed abortion if you wait a few days after the bleeding," he says.

 But what about that ultrasound I saw, the one that looked like a blighted ovum?

-"This is a new conundrum people face," he said.
-"We don't want people to get upset by the [ultrasound] technology, because when we're looking at an early pregnancy, we can't be sure which side of the coin we're coming down ona pregnancy or a missed abortion.
+"This is a new conundrum people face," he says.
+"We don't want people to get upset by the [ultrasound] technology, because when we're looking at an early pregnancy, we can't be sure which side of the coin we're coming down on: a pregnancy or a missed abortion.
 That's why we've got to wait a few days and test again."
 (And, I might add, it's probably a good idea not to break out the Johnny Walker until those second test results are in.)

 I called up the the American College of Obstetricians and Gynecologists to see if they had any information on this phenomenon.
 But they could point me to no studies that count the number of times women ride this particularly crazy roller coaster of conception.

-I've lived through two M-words, so I thought I knew everything there was to know about it.
+I've lived through the M-word, and I thought I knew everything there was to know about it.
 It turns out out I was wrong, as was my doctor.
 Now that M-word for me is miracle.